rswestmoreland/codex/README.md

 ## Overview

 CODEX provides a comprehensive, well-documented approach to organizing cybersecurity log data.
-It focuses on defining the entities (e.g., IP addresses, users, and events), their attributes (e.g., timestamps, actions), and types (e.g., logs, events, risks) for efficient data classification.
+It focuses on defining the entities (e.g., IP addresses, users, and events), their attributes (e.g., timestamps, actions), and categories (e.g., logs, events, risks) for efficient data classification.
 The framework is highly extensible, allowing for new definitions to be added as log formats evolve or new data types are introduced.

 ### Core Documents

 The CODEX project is structured around several key definitions documents, which detail the classification, attributes, and relationships of log data:

-- **Type Definitions**: Specifies the types of data handled (e.g., Log, Event, Agent, Device, Source, Destination, Network, File, Request, Application, Risk) and how these types are categorized within the system.
+- **Category Definitions**: Specifies the types of data handled (e.g., Log, Event, Agent, Device, Source, Destination, Network, File, Request, Application, Risk) and how these types are categorized within the system.
 - **Entity Definitions**: Defines the key entities, such as hosts, users, and services, and their relationships within the cybersecurity landscape.
 - **Attribute Classifications**: Describes the attributes associated with each entity (e.g., timestamps, actions, event types).
 - **Relationship Models**: Details how different entities and attributes relate to each other, enabling complex queries and integrations.